artsy/artsy.github.io/_posts/2019-10-18-kubernetes-and-hokusai.md

 [CircleCI orbs](https://github.com/artsy/orbs/blob/master/src/hokusai) set up for Hokusai specifically, which standardize the way Hokusai is invoked in our CI, among other things.
 Given how helpful it's been to have a single source of CircleCI config for many of our apps, we're pondering the idea of a central source for Kubernetes Hokusai config.
-In other words, we'd like to have a "baseline" for things like deployments - something that could be overriden as necessary in specific projects but would make spinning up new projects easy.
+In other words, we'd like to have a "baseline" for things like deployments—something that could be overriden as necessary in specific projects but would make spinning up new projects easy.
 This would effectively allow Hokusai to support functionality similar to Helm's [templates](https://helm.sh/docs/chart_template_guide/), but in a way that can be consumed across project repos.

+# Hokusai and beyond

+Personally, Hokusai has been very useful to me as a kind of "training wheels" for Kubernetes.
+To be able to quickly and easily start interacting with Kubernetes, even as a complete Kubernetes noob, was very empowering and helped me be less intimidated by it.
+As I've spent more time interacting with Hokusai, I've started to understand what's going on behind the scenes, and I've found myself poking around in the Kubernetes docs more than once.
+I'm excited to keep learning more about Kubernetes and to start contributing to Hokusai!

-We've found Hokusai useful in transitioning our engineering team to working with Kubernetes, while easing the learning curve of working with it directly.
-If you or your organization are going through similar growing pains, we suggest giving it a try!
+Hokusai significantly lowers the barriers to interacting with Kubernetes apps and centralizes the complexity inherent in doing so.
+It's been invaluable in transitioning our engineering team to working with Kubernetes.
+If you or your organization are in the midst of a similar transition—or if you have a sharp divide in Kubernetes knowledge and comfort within your team—we suggest giving it a try!
 Our issues are open for bug reports and feature requests, and we certainly welcome PRs with improvements.

-# Appendix A: Useful Hokusai commands
+## Appendix A: Useful Hokusai commands

 These are the commands I find myself using on a regular basis.
 If you're playing around with Hokusai, you can also run most commands with `--help` to get more information on their usage.